A hidden population of active galactic nuclei can explain the overabundance of luminous $z>10$ objects observed by JWST: A physically-motivated model for the AGN contribution

 From figure~\ref{fig:uvlf_composite}, it is clear that including AGNs, even with modest luminosities, can meaningfully boost the abundance of the brightest sources in the UVLF.
 In this subsection, we explore the properties of these sources.
 Figure~\ref{fig:magbin_dist} shows distributions of AGN and host galaxy masses and luminosities binned by total magnitude of the composite source for selected example UVLF fits.

 For concreteness, we focus our discussion on a representative model fit (the green lines in figure~\ref{fig:uvlf_composite}), in which 10\% of the galaxies contain AGNs and and the best-fit values of $\alpha$ and $\beta$ are -2.25 (-2.25) and 0.95 (0.8), respectively, at $z=$11 (14).
 By construction (motivated by the morphology results in section \ref{s:morphology}), the $\alpha$ values found for the fits are bounded such that the BHs are, on average, roughly 100 times less massive than their host galaxies at $z=11$, resulting in mean luminosity ratios around unity.
 At $z=14$, the shallower $\beta$ yields a distribution of AGN masses that are between 10-100 times smaller than their host galaxies, with associated mean luminosity ratios $\mathcal{L}_{\bullet}/\mathcal{L}_{\star} \sim 1-2$.
 As we increase the total magnitude of the composite source, the mean luminosity ratios exceed unity, but remain within a factor of 2 of the equal luminosity line.
-Compared to the local relation \citep{reines_relations_2015}, the BHs required in our model are overmassive compared with their host galaxies, roughly 10-100 times larger.
-However, based on JWST observations of low-luminosity AGNs at $z\sim 4-7$ \citep{maiolino_jades_2023}, \cite{pacucci_jwst_2023} find a high-$z$ $M_\bullet-M_\star$ relation with $M_\bullet/M_\star \sim 10^{-2}$ and a scatter of $\sim 0.69\ {\rm dex}$, which is broadly similar to our distributions at $z=11$ and $14$.
+Compared to an extrapolation of the local relation \citep{reines_relations_2015}, the BHs required in our model are roughly 10-100 times more massive compared with their host galaxies, consistent with the predictions for a heavy seed formation channel \cite{agarwal_unravelling_2013}.
+Based on JWST observations of low-luminosity AGNs at $z\sim 4-7$ \citep{maiolino_jades_2023}, \cite{pacucci_jwst_2023} find a high-$z$ $M_\bullet-M_\star$ relation with $M_\bullet/M_\star \sim 10^{-2}$ and a scatter of $\sim 0.69\ {\rm dex}$, which is broadly similar to our distributions at $z=11$ and $14$, though others argue that observational biases can account for the apparent deviation from the local relation \cite{li_tip_2024}.